 A strong knowledge of a personality or character such that acting as that character comes without the need to think about how they would behave.

-An association between certain states of mind and the identity you've created, along with a tendency to habitually think as the personality assigned to your identity.
+An association between certain states of mind and the identity you've created, along with a tendency to habitually think as the personality assigned to your agent.

-The following is an example of what identity manipulation might look like:
+The following is an example of what an agent might look like:

 Not at all.

 Schizophrenia is a mental illnesses rooted in a person's genetics/physiology which can develop late in life and generally leads to vivid hallucinations and delusion.
 A person who is schizophrenic will literally hear voices, see images of things, and have delusional fantasies such as the impression that an evil government agency is out to get them.
 If you are concerned with schizophrenia, you can read here to learn more about answering if you have the illness here.

 Identity manipulation does not involve the creation of such experiences.
 The thoughts which fall under your identity fall under your identity because you've trained an association between certain states of mind and the feeling that your thoughts are coming from somebody else.
 You do not hear the thoughts as if they were whispered into your ear.
 You do not see a body for your identity walking around in the real world.